 - UL Classified for fire resistance and surface burning characteristics.

 Resists Moisture Better

 - Fights the effects of moisture before damage can occur.

 - Helps to reinforce the structure’s integrity and strength.

 - Reduces dimensional movement caused by moisture.

-- PURPLE SoundBreak XP Wall® Board has achieved GREENGUARD Gold Certification.
+- PURPLE SoundBreak XP Wall® Board has achieved UL GREENGUARD Gold Certification.

 Frequently Asked Questions